|Best upright||Hamilton Beach||Check Price||

 Because of its low profile, a chest freezer can be placed under a window, where an upright needs a bit more wall space (and ceiling clearance).
 If you have narrow walkways and doorways, an upright is also easier to maneuver.

-Best upright freezer: Hamilton Beach 11-cubic foot upright freezer
+Best upright: Hamilton Beach 11-cubic foot upright freezer

 The Hamilton Beach upright freezer has an adjustable hinge door that can open right or left, as well as adjustable legs to ensure no wobbling.
 The adjustable thermostat makes it easy to change the temperature to desired levels, and five wire shelves and bright LED lighting make organizing and accessing items easy.